alexbluo/jsfbla21/README.md

 ## Overview

 Website that suggests tourist attractions in Maryland based on user-defined attributes.
-Choose from over 300 filters via a familiar faceted or fulltext search and view detailed information on results narrowed down from 1,399 attractions.
-Interact with Google Maps to search for attractions within a chosen distance of you or another attraction.
+Filter through 1,000+ attractions using full-text, faceted, and geospatial search.
+Interact with Google Maps to locate attractions within a chosen distance of you or another attraction.

 ## Tech Stack